 • Patients are not randomized

-• Can only evaluate association and therefore unable to determine causality
+• Can only evaluate association and therefore are unable to determine causality

 Select real-world evidence for patients with nonvalvular atrial fibrillation (NVAF) icon